University of South Carolina, J.D., 1980

 Winthrop University, A.B., cum laude, 1977, Phi Kappa Phi

-Ben Johnson is an experienced litigator and counselor who practices in the areas of commercial and corporate litigation, labor and employment law, land use and development law, and environmental law.
+Ben Johnson is an experienced litigator and counselor who practices in the areas of land use and development law, environmental law, labor and employment law, and commercial and corporate litigation.
 Admitted to practice in South Carolina and North Carolina, Ben has represented companies in a wide range of business and employment matters in the federal and state courts.
-He represents businesses before the NLRB and advises our firm's clients on labor issues arising in business transactions.
-Ben also regularly represents companies before local governments on land use entitlements and related development arrangements.
+He regularly represents companies before local governments on land use entitlements and related development arrangements.

-Represented a public company (traded on NASDAQ) lender in securities class action filed in federal court in South Carolina under Section 10b-5 and also defended its directors and officers in related shareholder derivative action.
+Represented a Fortune 500 company in a class action filed in federal court in South Carolina alleging contamination of groundwater under RCRA and state common law.

 Labor and Employment Law and Litigation

-Represents the firm's business clients before the NLRB in union representation proceedings and in unfair labor practice cases involving union and non-union workforces.
+Represents the firm's business clients before the NLRB in proceedings involving union and non-union workforces.

 Advises the firm's business clients in labor law issues arising from mergers, acquisitions and other business transactions.